jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 Test your voice app, after a bit your session should appear in your tracking website.

+##Usage
+Google Analytics for Jovo is designed to tie tracking data to users and intents (without having the developer to mess with it).
+It seperates into the parts:
+1.

 <!--[metadata]: {"description": "Add Bespoken Analytics to your Alexa Skills and Google Actions with Jovo",